 Stop

 Fires after the Agent completes its response (i.e. the Agent has no more tool calls to make).
-Not blockable.
-Use it for desktop notifications, logging, or task status reports.
+Can block the Agent from stopping.
+Use it for quality gates, desktop notifications, logging, task status reports, or Harness self-evolution.

 Matcher: None.
 This event fires whenever the Agent stops.